NaleRaphael/goertzel-fft/README.md

 # Benchmark for Goertzel algorithm and scipy.fftpack.fft

+**NOTICE: This branch is under maintenance.
+If you want to use the code, you can checkout the branch `legacy`.**

 ## Overview
 To evaluate the strength of specific frequency component in signal, Goertzel algorithm will be a better solution than fast Fourier transform(FFT).
 But the computational time is related to the size of data.
 If we need to analyze a huge volume of data, how can we improve the performance?